AliAsadi/Android-MVP-Architecture/README.md

 * Using base abstract classes to support MVP methodology while avoiding Activity leaks by releasing the view when it's no longer needed ,BasePresenter repsonsable to destroy the view onActivityDestory().
-* BaseActivity by default initialize the Presenter & DataManager.

 #### Library
 * RoomDatabase
 * ButterKnife